Who should I talk to if I'm interested in a health professions career? (pre-med, dental, optometry, pharmacy, physicians assistant, etc.)

-How can I find out about specific requirements for a specific medical school?
+How can I find out about specific requirements for a specific medical/dental/PA school?

 Requirements are included in "Medical School Admissions Requirements" published by the Association of American Medical Colleges (AAMC), “Osteopathic Medical College Information Book” published by the American Association of Colleges of Osteopathic Medicine (AACOM), and "Admissions Requirements of U.S. and Canadian Dental Schools" published by the American Association of Dental Schools (AADS).
-These are available in the health professions advisor's office.
-Students are advised to purchase personal copies at the end of your junior year.
+Students interested in physician assistant/associate programs should look at the Central Application Service for Physician Assistants site.
+Students are advised to purchase or obtain personal copies of application guides a few months before applying.

 Are Siena graduates well prepared for professional school?